 The term numeric or numeric class is used below for a subtype of the Real or Integer type classes.
+The standard type coercion defined in section 10.6.13 apply.

 10.6.1 Equality and Assignment

 Equality a=b and assignment a:=b of scalars, vectors, matrices, and arrays is defined element-wise and require both objects to have the same number of dimensions and corresponding dimension sizes.
 The operands need to be type equivalent.
 This is legal for the simple types and all types satisfying the requirements for a record, and is in the latter case applied to each component-element of the records.